Increasing the effectiveness of tobacco tax policy and health warnings

 - The project is currently exploring policy measures to address the relative affordability of RYO products in general and small pack and pouch sizes in particular.

-- They are also exploring attitudes among smokers in Australia to RYO products, in particular the unjustified belief that these are less harmful than ready-made (tailor-made) cigarettes.
+- We are also exploring attitudes among smokers in Australia to RYO products, in particular the unjustified belief that these are less harmful than ready-made (tailor-made) cigarettes.

 - Team members note continuing high levels of churn of new product formats and sizes in the market.

 - We have developed materials that aim to rectify the unjustified belief among smokers that RYO products are less harmful than ready-made (tailor-made) cigarettes.

 - The team has also developed materials addressing smokers’ misperceptions about so-called ‘light’ cigarettes and the role of filter ventilation.

 - Bayly M, Scollo M, Wakefield M. Evidence of cushioning of tobacco tax increases in large retailers in Australia.
 Tobacco Control 2021;0:1–4. doi.org/10.1136/tobaccocontrol-2020-056385